mibur1/psy111/book/introduction/1_Setup/1_Installation.md

 bash Miniforge3-$(uname)-$(uname -m).sh
 ```

-After a succesful installation, simply open a new terminal.
-You should now see a `(base)` in the beginning of each line, which tells you that the installation was succesful.
+After a successful installation, simply open a new terminal.
+You should now see a `(base)` in the beginning of each line, which tells you that the installation was successful.

 **Windows**

 On Windows, simply run the `.exe` file and install everything.
 We also recommend you to check the **"Add Miniforge3 to my PATH environment variable"** checkbox during installation.
 This will enable you to use `conda` from any terminal, and not just `Miniforge Prompt`, which will be installed in any case.
 Once the installation is finished, depending on your choice during the installation, you can either open your standard terminal or the `Miniforge Prompt`.
-In any case, you should then be greeted with a `(base)` in the beginning of the line, which means the installation was succesful and you are now in the base environment.
+In any case, you should then be greeted with a `(base)` in the beginning of the line, which means the installation was successful and you are now in the base environment.

 ## Visual Studio Code